Appngage/appsmonk-sdk-android/README.md

         try {
-            // set color of Chat window header to match your toolbar/actionbar color mAppngage.setHeaderColor(Color.parseColor("#666666"));
+            // set color of Chat window header to match your toolbar/actionbar color
+            //Same color will be applied to the loader too. mAppngage.setHeaderColor(Color.parseColor("#666666"));
         } catch (Exception e) {
             Toast.makeText(this, "Invalid color code", Toast.LENGTH_SHORT)